The Body Keeps The Score Summary: Understanding Trauma and Healing

 Read inspiring quotes by Bessel Van Der Kolk: 36 Best The Body Keeps The Score Quotes

-Although sometimes it may feel like the mental scars of trauma will never fully heal, with the right tools and support, we can begin to find peace and learn to love ourselves again.
-I hope you learn something from The Body Keeps The Score summary.
+Although sometimes it may feel like the mental illness and the scars of trauma will never fully heal, with the right tools and support, we can begin to find peace and learn to love ourselves again.

 I wish you the best!
 Fabian